 Magnesium is an essential mineral that helps maintain healthy muscle and bones.
-Sometimes it can be difficult determining how magnesium can help and which kind of magnesium to take.
+Sometimes it can be difficult determining how magnesium can help and which kind of magnesium to take but there are so many Health Benefits of Magnesium.
 There are different types of magnesium and it’s important to take the one that’s right for you for good health.

 What are the Different Types of Magnesium?

 Magnesium is a nutrient necessary for healthy muscles, such as the heart.
 It is also an integral part of transmitting electrical signals throughout the body.
 If you want to decrease the likelihood of developing serious heart-related conditions like high blood pressure, stroke, and atherosclerosis, consider taking a general magnesium supplement.
 However, there are different types of magnesium and it’s important to fine the one that’s the best one for you.

 Magnesium supplements may be needed if there is a magnesium deficiency.
 Symptoms of a magnesium deficiency include anxiousness, fatigue, numbness in the extremities, irritability, constipation and muscle cramps.

 Those most at risk for developing a magnesium deficiency are women over 40 years of age, persons of African descent and those with alcoholism.

 | Read more about the 6 Signs of Magnesium Deficiency |

 If you are experiencing a decreased supply of blood to the heart, you may want to consider taking magnesium with calcium.
 Research has shown that higher levels of magnesium is related to a lower risk of ischemic heart disease and cardiovascular disease.
 Both of these heart diseases are in part a result of a decreased supply of blood to the heart.